-Only your veterinarian can determine for sure.
+Only your veterinarian can determine if your pet has cancer for sure.
 By all means, if you spot one of these signs, have your vet check it out.
-It might mean nothing more than a minor issue, and knowing that would contribute a lot to your peace of mind!
+It might mean nothing more than a minor issue and knowing that would contribute a lot to your peace of mind!

 Look out for these signs, especially in chihuahuas over the age of 10:

 • Lumps or swellings that persist for more than a short period of time

 • Sores, especially with bleeding or discharge

 • Unexplained weight loss (or gain) – especially a distended abdomen

 • Lethargy and lack of stamina